-China’s Great Firewall restricts users from accessing the free and open internet.
+The Great Firewall of China restricts users from accessing the free and open internet.
 A VPN (Virtual Private Network) can be used to browse freely, but few actually work in China, making the best VPN for China hard to find.
-If you need a VPN in China, then NordVPN is a great choice.
+However, if you plan to travel there, then NordVPN is a great choice.

-In China, the Internet is controlled by the government.
-The Great Firewall – a wall of legal and technological censorship tools – regulates inbound and outbound Internet traffic between China and the rest of the world.
+In China, the internet is controlled by the government.
+The Great Firewall regulates inbound and outbound Internet traffic between China and the rest of the world.
 Users are blocked from many popular websites and social networks, and some keywords are filtered from search engines.

-You’ll need a VPN for China for unfettered internet access.
-It will help you access blocked content, communicate with loved ones in other countries, and protect your Internet traffic from snoopers and government surveillance.
+You’ll need a reliable VPN for China to get unfettered internet access.
+It will help you access blocked content, communicate with loved ones in other countries, and protect your internet traffic from snoopers and government surveillance.

-The government blocks individual websites and entire online services – nothing is safe.
-You may lose access to your favorite tools, your communications with friends and loved ones, and even certain global news sources.
-A VPN for China is your best bet to avoid these blockages.
+The most popular webpages in the world, used by millions of users every day, are blocked by the government in China.
+These include sites like Wikipedia, and apps like Google Suite, and Instagram.
+As a result you may lose access to your favorite tools, your communications with friends and loved ones, and even certain global news sources.
+Using a trustworthy VPN in China is your best bet to avoid these blockages.

 What about visitors who bring VPNs for China?
-Right now, it looks like you can use a VPN in China.
+Right now, it looks like you can use a VPN software while you’re visiting the country.
 However, that doesn’t mean you won’t run into any trouble if you have one.
-During random phone searches, police may ask visitors to delete VPN apps on their phones.
+During random phone searches, the police may ask visitors to delete VPN apps on their phones.
 Some people entering the northwestern Xinjiang region have reported that authorities have installed surveillance apps on their phones.

 TL;DR: Individuals can use VPNs for China, but they should exercise a basic level of caution.

-Not all VPN services can get through the Great Firewall.
+Not all VPNs can get through the Great Firewall of China.
 However, NordVPN works in China.

-It’s possible to simply run the app and connect to a VPN server.
-However, the strength of China’s Internet restrictions may vary regionally and from year to year, so you may want to turn on one of our advanced security features.
-The Obfuscated Servers feature will drastically improve your chance of connecting to a VPN server from China
+It’s possible to just run the app and connect to a VPN server.
+However, the strength of China’s internet restrictions may vary regionally and from year to year, so you may want to use one of our advanced security features.
+The Obfuscated Servers feature will drastically improve your chance of connecting to a VPN server in Hong Kong.

-This tutorial will let you select VPN servers created specifically for heavily restricted countries.
-If you ever have issues when trying to connect to a VPN server in China, contact our support team so they can help you access the free internet.
+This tutorial will let you select the best VPN servers created specifically for heavily restricted countries.
+If you ever have issues when trying to connect to a VPN in China, contact our support team so they can help you access the free internet.

 NOTE: NordVPN also provides up to 6 simultaneous connections, meaning that you can easily secure multiple devices while in China.
 Connect your phone and laptop or protect your whole family.

 We at NordVPN believe that private internet access, free of any surveillance or censorship, is important.
 If you’re traveling to China or know someone who lives there or is visiting, spread the news about NordVPN.
-Everyone deserves to have unrestricted and secure access to the Internet, and this can only be achieved through a reliable VPN service.
+Everyone deserves to have unrestricted and secure access to the internet, and this can only be achieved through a reliable VPN.